 The customer and developer services measures of experience: C-MeX and D-MeX

 C-MeX and D-MeX are financial and reputational incentive mechanisms designed to provide customers in the water sector with excellent levels of service.
-They will be effective from 1 April 2020, when they will replace the service incentive mechanism (SIM), which has been in place since 2010.
+In effect from 1 April 2020, they replace the service incentive mechanism (SIM) which has been in place since 2010.

 Shadow year policy documents

-- Appendix 3 of December 2017 Methodology
+- Appendix 3 of December 2017 PR19 methodology

 - Appendix 2 of the draft methodology on outcomes